-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 With Google utilizing 200+ (and likely exponentially more) ranking factors, it’s easy to become intimidated and paralyzed.

-The good news is that if you focus on just 3 factors, you can still crush it, regardless of your niche.
+The good news is that if you focus on just three factors, you can still crush it, regardless of your niche.

 Here’s what you need to pay attention to: